trans-travel/trans-travel/notes/usa-general.md

 travelers have reported encountering transphobic border and/or customs officials at USA borders.

-Travellers using any documentation (passport, ESTA, visas, etc) that do not reflect their sex assigned at birth are at particular risk and may risk permanent bans on travel to the USA, along with the possibility of detention.
+Travelers using any documentation (passport, ESTA, visas, etc) that do not reflect their sex assigned at birth are at particular risk and may risk permanent bans on travel to the USA, along with the possibility of detention.